thyme + butter

 Hi!
 I'm Jess!

-welcome to thyme + butter, a food and lifestyle blog dedicated to seasonal living and making everyday magic!
+welcome to thyme and butter, a food and lifestyle blog dedicated to savoring the seasons and living for the little things!

 Join the recipe club!